ddev/ddev/docs/content/users/usage/faq.md

 ### How do I make DDEV match my production environment?

 You can change the major PHP version and choose between nginx+fpm (default) and Apache+fpm and choose the MariaDB/MySQL/PostgreSQL version add [extra services like Solr and Memcached](../extend/additional-services.md).
 You won’t be able to make every detail match your production server, but with database server type and version, PHP version and web server type you’ll be close.

+The [lightly maintained rfay/ddev-php-patch-build add-on](https://github.com/rfay/ddev-php-patch-build) may allow you to use a specific PHP patch version.

 ### How do I completely destroy a project?